 sometimes evidence of injury is in the body and nowhere else. we must believe those who say they are hurt. we must believe those who say we hurt them. we must believe in absence. we must consider the power structures at play and believe.

-a few days ago, i learned a story about my mother’s mother, my bubby. in the late 1930s, her parents spoke of divorcing at a time when divorce was rare. as a child, my bubby would sleep on a row of kitchen chairs that she'd dragged to block the front door of their home. that way, if her father decided to leave their family in the middle of the night, he would have to wake her. perhaps she could convince him to stay.
+a few days ago, i was told a story about my mother’s mother, my bubby. in the late 1930s, her parents spoke of divorcing at a time when divorce was rare. as a child, my bubby would sleep on a row of kitchen chairs that she'd dragged to block the front door of their home. that way, if her father decided to leave in the middle of the night, he would have to wake her. perhaps she could convince him to stay.

 my bubby is gone but her stories linger, absent even a body.